-- Floors must be level and free of obstacles. - Never allow the truck to coast into a cross aisle. - Do not use coast in pedestrian walkways. - Watch out for people and other trucks. - Do not walk in the path of a coasting truck.
-Stay to the side of the truck with your arm extended and keep your feet clear. - Use coast while traveling power unit first only. - Always move the coast selector to the off position when you finish a coast operation.
+- Automatic braking is disabled when Coast is activated.
+Handle must be manually moved to a brake position. - Floors must be level and free of obstacles. - Never allow the truck to coast into a cross aisle. - Do not use coast in pedestrian walkways. - Watch out for people and other trucks. - Do not walk in the path of a coasting truck.
+Stay to the side of the truck with your arm extended and keep your feet clear. - Use coast while traveling power unit first only. - Always turn coast off when you finish a coast operation. or whenever you leave your vehicle. - For QuickCoast equipped trucks, when you turn coast off or turn the truck off, make certain your body is not in the path of the control handle as it returns to vertical.